-- British values, Prevent and Safeguarding embedded within the curriculum.
+- British values, Prevent and Safeguarding understanding embedded within the curriculum - Knowledge, Skills and Behaviours associated with the appropriate Apprenticeship Standard

 6 Learning and Teaching Methods

 - 6.1 Learning and teaching methods are consistent with the aims and objectives of the course and meet the needs of students. - 6.2 A range of learning and teaching methods is used to provide students with a variety of learning opportunities and experiences. - 6.3 Learning and teaching methods respond to diversity, promote equality of opportunity and inclusivity.
 See CELT EDI Curriculum Checklist (https://uelac.sharepoint.com/sites/celt/SitePages/documents-policies.aspx). - 6.4 Students are encouraged to be active in the learning process and to take responsibility for much of their own learning. - 6.5 For apprenticeship courses, learning takes place in the workplace, normally supported by a workplace mentor who is in turn supported by the university via a trained educator with industry experience and knowledge.